-No. There is no road to drive into Cordova from out of town.
+No, there is no road to drive into Cordova from out of town.
 There are plenty of opportunities to see the sights from your vehicle once here on our scenic Copper River Highway.
 You can bring your car on the ferry with you.
 Contact: Alaska Marine Highway (http://www.dot.state.ak.us/amhs/), 800-642-0066.
 The Alaska state ferries serve Cordova, Whittier and Valdez.
-You can also fly to Cordova year-around from Anchorage or Juneau with Alaska Airlines (www.alaskaair.com), 800-252-7522 or in the spring/summer with Ravn Airlines (flyravn.com).
+You can also fly to Cordova year-around from Anchorage or Juneau with Alaska Airlines (www.alaskaair.com), 800-252-7522.

-First, check out our Outdoor Recreation page (link).
+First, check out our Outdoor Adventure page.
 You can also ask: US Forest Service – Cordova District Ranger Office, PO Box 280, Cordova, AK 99574, 907-424-7661, http://www.fs.usda.gov/chugach/.
 Maps are available at the Forest Service office on 2nd Street and at the Chamber Visitor Center on First Street.
 Contact Alaska Department of Fish and Game (link: http://www.adfg.alaska.gov/index.cfm?adfg=contacts.cordova) in Cordova for this year’s hunting and fishing regulations and to get a license.
 (907) 424-3212, 401 Railroad Ave, Cordova, AK 99574.

 Yes, see the Outfitter section of our directory or call us for more info.
 907-424-7260.
 If you locate your own local guide, here are a few questions to ask them:

 - How long have you been guiding in Alaska?

 - Are meals provided?
 Are snacks and water also available?
 Is there anytime when meals are not provided and I need to pack my own food?